-Dr Hans Merensky, born on 16 March 1871, was a famous prospector and geologist, humanitarian, devotee of nature, afforestation and agriculture, and a visionary of his time.
+Our founder, Dr Hans Merensky, was born on 16 March 1871 and became a famous prospector and geologist, humanitarian, devotee of nature, afforestation and agriculture, and a visionary of his time.

 Dr Merensky on the Westfalia Estate